snap-stanford/ogb-web/_docs/datasets/graphprop.md

 <a name="ogbg-mol"/>
 ### Dataset `ogbg-mol`: ([Leaderboard](../leader_graphprop/#ogbg-mol))

-**Graph:** `ogbg-mol` is *a set of* molecular property prediction datasets adopted from MoleculeNet [1].
+**Graph:** `ogbg-mol` consists of two molecular property prediction datasets of different sizes: `ogbg-mol-hiv` (small) and `ogbg-mol-pcba` (medium).
+They are adopted from the MoleculeNet [1], and are among the largest of the MoleculeNet datasets.
 All the molecules are pre-processed using RDKit [2].
 Each graph represents a molecule, where nodes are atoms, and edges are chemical bonds.
-Input node features are 9-dimensional, containing atomic number, chirality, formal charge, etc. Input edge features are 3-dimensional, containing bond type, bond stereo, etc.
+Input node features are 9-dimensional, containing atomic number, chirality, and other additional atom features.
+Input edge features are 3-dimensional, containing bond type, bond stereochemistry, and one additional feature indicating whether the bond is conjugated or not.
-For further details, please refer to the [code](https://github.com/snap-stanford/ogb/blob/master/ogb/utils/features.py).
+The full description of the features is provided in [code](https://github.com/snap-stanford/ogb/blob/master/ogb/utils/features.py).
 The script to convert the SMILES string [3] to the above graph object can be found [here](../../assets/script/smiles2graph.py).
 Note that the script requires [RDkit](https://www.rdkit.org/docs/GettingStartedInPython.html) to be installed.
 The script can be used to pre-process external molecule datasets so that those datasets share the same input feature space as the OGB molecule datasets.
 This is particularly useful for pre-training graph models, which has great potential to significantly increase generalization performance on the (*downstream*) OGB datasets [4].

+Beside the two main datasets, we additionally provide 10 smaller datasets from MoleculeNet.
+They are `ogbg-mol-tox21`, `ogbg-mol-bace`, `ogbg-mol-bbbp`, `ogbg-mol-clintox`, `ogbg-mol-muv`, `ogbg-mol-sider`, and `ogbg-mol-toxcast` for (multi-task) binary classification, and `ogbg-mol-esol`, `ogbg-mol-freesolv`, and `ogbg-mol-lipo` for regression.
+Evaluators are also provided for these datasets.
+These datasets can be used to stress-test molecule-specific methods or transfer learning [4].

 For encoding these raw input features, we prepare simple modules called `AtomEncoder` and `BondEncoder`.
 They can be used as follows to embed raw atom and bond features to obtain `atom_emb` and `bond_emb`.
 ```python